-No Warrant, No Problem: How The Government Can Still Get Your Digital Data
+No Warrant, No Problem: How the Government Can Get Your Digital Data

-The U.S. government isn’t allowed to wiretap American citizens without a warrant from a judge.
+The government isn't allowed to wiretap American citizens without a warrant from a judge.
 But there are plenty of legal ways for law enforcement, from the local sheriff to the FBI to the Internal Revenue Service, to snoop on the digital trails you create every day.
 Authorities can often obtain your emails and texts by going to Google or AT&T with a simple subpoena that doesn’t require showing probable cause of a crime.
 And recent revelations about classified National Security Agency surveillance programs show that the government is regularly sweeping up data on Americans’ telephone calls and has the capability to access emails, files, online chats and other data — all under secret oversight by a special federal court.

 Who You Called, When You Called

 Listening to your phone calls without a judge's warrant is illegal if you're a U.S. citizen.
-But police don't need a warrant — which requires showing "probable cause" of a crime — to get just the numbers you called and when you called them, as well as incoming calls, from phone carriers.
+But police don't need a warrant — which requires showing "probable cause" of a crime — to get just the numbers for incoming and outgoing calls from phone carriers.
 Instead, police can get courts to sign off on a subpoena, which only requires that the data they're after is relevant to an investigation — a lesser standard of evidence.
 The FBI can also request a secret court order for phone records related to an international terrorism or spying investigation without showing probable cause.
 A recent order obtained by the Guardian newspaper shows that the FBI in April requested all phone records over a three-month period from Verizon Business Network Services.
 Director of National Intelligence James R. Clapper said in a statement that such orders are renewed by the court every 90 days.
 And similar ordersreportedly exist for other phone companies, including AT&T, Sprint and Bell South.
 The phone records being collected are for what’s called “metadata” — time, duration, numbers called — but not the content of calls, which President Obama, in defending the surveillance, said would require a judge’s consent.

 Your Phone Is a Tracker

 Many courts have ruled that police don't need a warrant from a judge to get cell phone location data.
 They only have to show that, under the federal Electronic Communications Privacy Act (EPCA), the data contains "specific and articulable facts" related to an investigation — again, a lesser standard than probable cause.
-Delaware, Maryland and Oklahoma have proposed laws that would require police to obtain a warrant for location data; Gov. Jerry Brown of California, a Democrat, vetoed a similar bill last September.
+Delaware, Maryland and Oklahoma have proposed laws that would require police to obtain a warrant for location data; Gov. Jerry Brown of California, a Democrat, vetoed a similar measure last September.
 Last year, the Senate Judiciary Committee approved a bill championed by Sen. Patrick Leahy, a Vermont Democrat, which would have updated the ECPA but wouldn’t have changed how location data was treated.
-Leahy and Sen. Mike Lee, a Utah Republican, introduced a similar bill last month, which remains in committee.
-Rep. Zoe Lofgren, a California Democrat, introduced a separate bill in the House of Representatives last month that would require a warrant for location data as well as emails.
+Leahy and Sen. Mike Lee, a Utah Republican, have introduced a similar bill in March.
+Rep. Zoe Lofgren, a California Democrat, introduced a separate bill in the House that would require a warrant for location data as well as emails.

 What Computers You Used